LetMyPeopleCode/InterviewQuestions/Project Euler - Even Fibonacci Numbers/README.md

-# Project Euler: Even Fibonacci Numbers
+# freeCodeCamp: Project Euler - Even Fibonacci Numbers

 Create a set of fibonacci numbers that are less than or equal to `n` and return the sum of only the even numbers.
 Fibonacci adds the current number to the prior number in the sequence.
 So a sequence would be `1, 1, 2, 3, 5, 8, 13...`.
 In that sequence, only 2 and 8 are even, so the answer would be 10.